boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/index.md

 [v5.2.48 or later](/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/)

 > **NOTE:** Custom widget folder placement has been changed in the v5.2.48 build.
-Also provided an utility to migrate the custom widget created in lower version of v4.2.68 to support in it, as we have made some API changes in it.
+An utility has also been provided to migrate custom widgets created in a lower version of v4.2.68 to support the changes made in it.
 This feature is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.